-Enter the Case Number given by the Appellate Court Clerk: OR c. 🗌 Payment of fees, costs or charges would result in undue hardship to the applicant or his or her family.
-The applicant qualifies for a partial (75%, 50%, or 25%) waiver of all fees, costs and charges because the applicant's household income is (check one): more than 125% but not greater than 150% (75% waived); OR more than 150% but not greater than 175% (50% waived); OR more than 175% but not greater than 200% (25% waived) of the current poverty level as established by the US Department of Health and Human Services and the Applicant's non-exempt assets under 735 ILCS 5/12-901 and 735 ILCS 5/12-1001 are such that the applicant is unable to pay the fees costs and charges in full.
-3. The applicant must provide additional information and attend a hearing before the court decides if the applicant qualifies for a fee waiver.
-The applicant does not qualify for a fee waiver because (must state specific reason): IT IS HEREBY ORDERED: Application for Waiver of Court Fees is GRANTED.
-The applicant qualifies for a full waiver, and may participate in this case without payment of fees, costs, or charges OR The applicant qualifies for a partial fee waiver as follows (check one): 75% of all fees, costs, and charges are waived (and the applicant must pay 25% of all fees, costs, and charges).
-50% of all fees, costs, and charges are waived (and the applicant must pay 50% of all fees, costs, and charges).
-25% of all fees, costs, and charges are waived (and the applicant must pay 75% of all fees, costs, and charges).
-The applicant must pay fees, costs and charges currently due by: Date OR Upon good cause shown, the applicant may make payments as follows (describe deferral, installment plan, or other reasonable terms): This order expires one year from the date of this order.
+- c.
+Deprive the applicant of the applicant or charges would result in undue hardship to the applicant or his or her family. - 2.
+The applicant qualifies for a partial (75%, 50%, or 25%) waiver of all fees, costs and charges because the applicant's household income is (check one): - more than 125% but not greater than 150% (75% waived) ; OR - more than 150% but not greater than 175% (50% waived) ; OR - more than 175% but not greater than 200% (25% waived) of the current poverty level as established by the US Department of Health and Human Services and the Applicant's non-exempt assets under 735 ILCS 5/12-901 and 735 ILCS 5/12-1001 are such that the applicant is unable to pay the fees costs and charges in full. - 3.
+The applicant must provide additional information and attend a hearing before the court decides if the applicant qualifies for a fee waiver. - 4.
+The applicant does not qualify for a fee waiver because (must state specific reason):

+IT IS HEREBY ORDERED:

+A. Application for Waiver of Court Fees is GRANTED.

+- i.
+The applicant qualifies for a full waiver, and may participate in this case without payment of fees, costs, or charges - OR - ii.
+The applicant qualifies for a partial fee waiver as follows (check one): - 75% of all fees, costs, and charges are waived (and the applicant must pay 25% of all fees, costs, and charges). - 50% of all fees, costs, and charges are waived (and the applicant must pay 50% of all fees, costs, and charges). - 25% of all fees, costs, and charges are waived (and the applicant must pay 75% of all fees, costs, and charges). -] The applicant must pay fees, costs and charges currently due by:

+- OR - Upon good cause shown, the applicant may make payments as follows (describe deferral, installment plan, or other reasonable terms):

+This order expires one year from the date of this order.
 The applicant may reapply before or after the expiration date.

-Application for Waiver of Court Fees is SET FOR HEARING on Date in courtroom: The applicant must bring the following documents:
+B. Application for Waiver of Court Fees is SET FOR HEARING on at in courtroom: